 Kalanchoe manginii Raym.-Hamet & H. Perrier

-Kalanchoe manginii, also known as Bryophyllum manginii, is a succulent plant with arching branches with fleshy, rounded leaves.
-It grows up to 12 inches (30 cm) tall with an equal width.
+Kalanchoe manginii, also known as Bryophyllum manginii, is a succulent plant with arching branches, fleshy rounded leaves, and masses of bell-shaped flowers pointing downwards and ending in four curves.
+It grows up to 16 inches (40 cm) tall.
 Leaves are glossy green, turning reddish in full sun, sometimes slightly crenate in the upper part, up to 1.2 inches (3 cm) long, and up to 0.6 inches (1.5 cm) wide.
-Flowers are red-orange to bright red, urn-shaped, up to 1 inch (2.5 cm) long, and appear in spring.
+Flowers are red-orange to bright red, up to 1 inch (2.5 cm) long, and appear in few-flowered panicles with bulbils at the ends of thin stems from winter to early spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).